ubco-cmps/cosc123_course/class/week04/test.md

 Here is what it will cover:

-- Basics of Processing (little bit of week 2)
+- Basics of Processing (little bit of Week 02)
-- Interactions (Week 3)
+- Interactions (Week 03)
 - Variables (Week 04)
 - You will be expected to create some sketches in PDE and submit code